NomicFoundation/hardhat-vscode/README.md

 ## Test

-Tests in [testFixture](./client/src/test/testFixture/) directory are End-to-End tests.
+Tests in [testdata](./test/testdata/) directory are End-to-End tests.
 The benefit of this approach is that it runs the test by instantiating a VS Code instance with a workspace, opening the file, activating the Language Client / Server, and running VS Code commands.

 You can run End-to-End tests in two way:

 1. Open the Run view (`Ctrl+Shift+D`), select `Language Server E2E Test`, and click the Play button (`F5`). \
 ![image](https://github.com/Tenderly/vscode-solidity/blob/main/docs/images/run_e2e_test.png?raw=true)

-2. Or run `yarn run client-test` in command-line.
+2. Or run `yarn run test` in command-line.